-Myth: People with a mental health problem are violent and their behaviors are unpredictable.
+Myth: People with mental health problems are violent and their behaviors are unpredictable.

-Fact: Many people with mental illness are no more likely to be violent than other individuals of society.
+Fact: Many people with mental illness are no more likely to be violent than other individuals in society.

 Recovery is always possible

 Depression affects 16 million American adults each year and the number is rising day by day.
-A person with depression can present various symptoms depending upon the individual and its environment.
+A person with depression can present various symptoms depending upon the individual and their environment.

 Four dimensions of recovery